-As the Petito case grips the nation, families of color say their missing loved ones matter too
+As the Petito case grips the nation, families of color say their missing loved ones matter, too

 Bryant and her family handed out fliers, spoke at news conferences and hosted rallies to draw attention to Foster’s disappearance, but the case has remained mostly unknown outside their home state.
 So when Bryant saw the surge of interest in the Gabby Petito case, the difference was impossible to ignore.

-In the weeks since Petito was reported missing during a cross-country trip with the man she intended to marry, her story has captured national and international attention, dominating TikTok and other social media networks and garnering round-the-clock national news coverage.
+In the weeks since Petito was reported missing during a cross-country trip with her fiance, her story has captured national and international attention, dominating TikTok and other social media networks and garnering around-the-clock national news coverage.
 Partly due to the tremendous public awareness, tips flowed to the FBI and other law enforcement agencies, and the body of the 22-year-old woman was discovered Sunday near Wyoming’s Grand Teton National Park.

 A manhunt for fiance Brian Laundrie, whom authorities named a “person of interest” in the case, continues.
 News outlets and social media users continue to track every development.